kadmin-remctl 2.2

 BLURB

 kadmin-remctl provides a remctl backend that implements basic Kerberos account administration functions (create, delete, enable, disable, reset password, examine) plus user password changes and a call to strength-check a given password.
-It can also provide similar management of instances and creation, deletion, and management of accounts in MIT Kerberos, Active Directory, and an AFS kaserver where appropriate.
-Also included is a client for privileged users to use for password resets.
+It can also provide similar management of instances and creation, deletion, and management of accounts in Heimdal, MIT Kerberos, Active Directory, and an AFS kaserver where appropriate.
+Also included is a client for privileged users to use for password resets and a simple client for password chnages via the Kerberos password change protocol.
 Many of the defaults and namespace checks are Stanford-specific, but it can be modified for other sites.

 DESCRIPTION

-At Stanford, we at one time had three Kerberos realms: an MIT Kerberos v5 realm, an Active Directory realm, and an AFS kaserver Kerberos v4 realm.
+At Stanford, we are currently running two Kerberos realms: a Heimdal Kerberos realm and an Active Directory realm.
+We previously also had an AFS kaserver Kerberos v4 realm.
 We also have middleware and web applications that support changing or resetting passwords, creating new accounts, examining principals, and enabling or disabling accounts based on affiliation changes.
 Rather than give all of these systems kadmin access (and force them to use kadmin clients, which is difficult since many are written in Java), and rather than forcing them to do realm synchronization themselves, we export an interface via remctl and use the Java remctl client to talk to that interface.

 This package includes the kadmin backend, a Perl script that supports creating, deleting, enabling, and disabling accounts, changing or resetting passwords, and checking password strength.
 This script does synchronization to Active Directory and an AFS kaserver Kerberos v4 realm as well where appropriate.
 It also includes ksetpass, a simple client for changing passwords via the Kerberos password change protocol that doesn't prompt for the existing password like kpasswd.
 This client is used to set passwords in Active Directory.